-Are you looking for an Italian hill top town full of medieval buildings, Roman mosaics, and no end to great restaurants to try?
+Looking for an Italian hill top town full of elegant medieval buildings, a calendar full of festivals, and no end to great restaurants?

 Perugia is a medieval city famous for chocolate, truffles, and jazz.
-The capital of Umbria, it has a population of 166,000.
-Like all of Italy the food is amazing, beauty is all around, and you can see the layered in history.
+The capital of Umbria, Perugia is a small city with a population of 166,000.
+Like all of Italy the food is local, the views stunning, and all around you is thousands of years of visible history.

 There’s always a new corner to photograph, a church to visit, or restaurant to try.

-Underrated by tourists, it is always in the shadow of nearby Tuscan towns like Siena and Arezzo.
+Perugia is underrated by tourists, always in the shadow of nearby Tuscan towns like Siena and Arezzo.

 The city has two universities which gives it a young, vibrant feel.
 One is the Universita degli Studi, established in 1308.
 The second is the Universita per Stranieri (meaning for foreigners) and is world renowned for studying the Italian language.

 Perugia is a hilltop town halfway between Florence and Rome.
 It takes about 2 hours from either city by train or car.